 Scholar.
 Public policy expert.
 Strategic advisor.
 Commentator.

 In addition to her role at Harvard Law School, Professor Freeman is an independent director of ConocoPhillips, where she chairs the Public Policy Committee.
-She also serves on the advisory council of the Electric Power Research Institute.
+She also serves on the advisory council of the Electric Power Research Institute, and is a newly elected member of the American Academy of Arts & Sciences.
 Professor Freeman can be heard regularly on NPR, and has written for the New York Times, Wall Street Journal, Guardian, Los Angeles Times, Politco, Vox and Foreign Affairs.

 2 Aug 2018